CitizensFoundation/your-priorities-app/README.md

 * Smart notifications
 * Fully functional newsfeeds for all communities, groups and ideas where users can share links and comment
 * Ideas and debate points can be shared effectively on social media
-* The client app is a progressive web app
+* The client app is a progressive web app that works like a native app on mobile phones while also being a website
 * Built with Web Components making the app fast on inexpensive mobile phones
 * Open source, non profit and built with passion over 10 years
 * Supported by mass amounts of volunteer work, the EU, city of Reykjavik, city of Kopavogur, Scottish Government and the Norwegian Consumer Authority